 Cancer Vaccines: When injected, cancer vaccines trigger the immune system to recognize and destroy cancer cells.

-Targeted therapy is similar to chemotherapy in that it utilizes drugs to fight cancer cells, but it is not the same.
-This treatment uses drugs that specifically target genes or proteins found in cancer cells to stop cancer from growing and spreading to other organs.
+Targeted therapy for cancer treatment is similar to chemotherapy treatment, in that it utilizes drugs to fight cancer cells, but it is not the same.
+This cancer treatment uses drugs that specifically target genes or proteins found in cancer cells to stop cancer from growing and spreading to other organs.

 Hormone-sensitive cancers include: